Laura Busse: Visual Attention and Processing

 For her graduate work, Busse explored how cognition influences sensory information processing.
 For example, Busse became interested in top-down processing of sensory information in the case of visual attention, which is the ability of the brain to focus on one aspect of the visual environment even though it is taking in multitudes of visual information at once.
 Busse first showed both spatial and feature-based influences of exogenous cueing on motion processing.
 Autonomic shifts in attention, driven by exogenous cueing, appeared to be integrally driven by characteristic modulations of sensory processing.
 Busse then explored how cognitive attention in macaques changes the neural representation of motion information.
 Busse found that visual attention enhances the spatio-temporal structure of receptive fields for moving objects.
 Busse completed her dissertation in 2008, showing that cognitive factors have strong modulatory effects on the processing of visual motion.

 In her postdoctoral studies, Busse first explored visual processing in the primary visual cortex in cats.
 Busse found that when populations of neurons encode multiple stimuli simultaneously, a model of contrast normalization best explains how neurons represent multiple stimuli in V1.
 Essentially, the population response can be described as a weighted sum of the individual responses to the components of the visual stimulus.
 Not only did their modelling of normalization hold in cats, but also extended to recordings from human primary visual cortex.

 Busse was then ready to move her experiments into mice, a common model organism is systems neuroscience to dissect neural circuits, but she first had to pioneer a new approach to be able to relate vision circuits to perception in mice.
 Busse extensively trained mice to detect visual contrast using trial-based operant conditioning.
 After extensive training, they found that choices mice made in this operant task were not only based on the learned contrast association but also factors such as reward value or recent failures.
 When they used a generalized linear model to decode the neural data to predict behavioral outputs, they found that the decoder performed better than the mouse suggesting that the mouse might not be using the V1 information in the most optimal way.

 Career and research

 In 2010, Busse became a Junior Research Group Leader in the Werner Reichardt Center for Integrative Neuroscience at the University of Tübingen, in Germany.
 She led a team of researchers to approach studying the visual stimuli in an ethologically relevant way.
-Since visual systems are designed to reflect an organisms environment, Busse shaped her research program around probing the neural circuits underlying visual processing with stimuli similar to those that would be experienced in that organisms natural environment.
+Since visual systems are designed to reflect an organism's environment, Busse shaped her research program around probing the neural circuits underlying visual processing with stimuli similar to those that would be experienced in that organism's natural environment.

 In 2016, Busse was recruited to the Ludwig Maximilian University of Munich in Germany to hold a professorship within the Munich Center for Neurosciences.
 Busse currently leads the Vision Circuits Lab along with co-principal investigator Steffen Katzner within the Department of Biology, Neurobiology Division.